 In the Spring of 1969 I ran for president of the South Shore CYO Deanery.
 My older brother was the incumbent and my election was close to unanimous.
-Throughout the summer I met with the other officers at the CYO headquarters in Weymouth to plan out our event schedule for autumn, winter, and spring.
-While we were concentrating on dance and ski trips, the newly appointed moderating priest hectored us to focus on retreats and religious events to combat the temptations of Satan.
+Mid-summer summer I met with the other officers at the CYO headquarters in Weymouth to plan out our event schedule for autumn, winter, and spring.
+Father Glavine, a white-haired cleric, The previous diocese representative had been arrested by the FBI for anti-war activities and the new replaced an anti-war priest, who had been arrested by the FBI for treason and the newly-appointed moderating priest hectored us to focus on retreats and religious events to save our souls.

-"That we know, but we've been discussing the possibility of two concerts.
+"We have no problem with that, but we've also discussed the possibility of two concerts.
 One in the fall and another in the winter to bring Catholic teenagers together for a celebration of youth."
 My apostasy had blossomed into full-blown atheism, however godlessness was considered a psychotic condition to true believers, so I hid my faithlessness under the guise of a Good Catholic.

 "Concerts?
 That's a good idea."
 Father Glavine rubbed his chin and dead skin flaked from his face.
 "You mean like a choral performance?"

-"No, a rock concert."
+"No, rock concerts."
 My inner sanctum backed this plan and my parish priest was behind me.

 "There will be no rock concerts on my watch."
 Father Glavine slammed his palm on the table.
 None of us flinched in our chairs.
 It was 1969.

-"Our council has discussed the matter.
-We have contacted the Pilgrims.
+"Our council has voted on these concerts We have contacted the Pilgrims.
 They're the most popular band on the Shore."
 Their heavy-set sax player blew a great flute on their cover of The Blues Project's FLUTE THING.
 "St. Agatha's has agreed to host the event.
 It's near the expressway, so we can get a good crowd.
 Their hall holds 800 people.
 We can sell tickets at $3, making the deanery a profit of $1000 after paying for the band, the hall, and the police."

 "You've thought this all out without saying a word to me."

 "This is our CYO and the Y stands for youth."
-I stood my ground and Blake, the treasurer, sold the deal by saying, "The deanery's treasury is running on vapors.
+I stood my ground and Blake, the treasurer, sold the deal by saying, "Plus the deanery's treasury is running on vapors.
 We need money."

 "Money.
 That's all anyone thinks about in this country."
 Father Glavine dismissively waved his hand, eying our treasurer with expectation.